 The event promises to deliver “delicious craft beer in one hand and a curry sausage in the other”, which isn’t the combination I’d normally think of with craft beer, but just go with it.
 Most interestingly, they offer Glühbier, made from mulling the Belgian cherry beer Kriek, and it works really well, and not overly sweet – definitely try a drop.

 The oddly specific starting time isn’t a feature of German precision, but rather has something to do with Karneval tradition!

 Whether you are into the schlager or not, you are now equipped with a mix of alternative parties you can generally come and go where you please, sampling the smorgasbord of delights, cheesy or otherwise parties, that the Karneval season offers.

 Of course, these are just a handful of parties that I just happened to know about.
 I’m sure there are tons of others, so feel free to mention any more in the comments, on Facebook, etc!

-PPS: The header image was taken at an awesome event in the city called the Tunte Lauf, taking place this year on February 10th.
+PS: The header image was taken at an awesome event in the city called the Tunte Lauf.

 Are there any other alternative parties you would suggest going to celebrate Karneval at?